linklist2/facemask_detect/README.md

 - [ ] Try to use model pruning to compress the yolov5n model to reduce model parameters and computation.

-- [ ] Add the ability to change the camera selection in the web page.
+- [x] Added the ability to change the camera in the webpage. (completed)

 This project is based on [facemask-detection-RaspberryPi](https://github.com/wenyuanw/facemask-detection-RaspberryPi) Development, replace the SSD-like model with the more popular yolov5 series model.
 Thanks to the author for the open source project!